abeidahmed/rails_feather/README.md

 # rails_feather

-Ruby on Rails view helper method for rendering beautiful feather icons.
+Ruby on Rails views helper method for rendering beautiful feather icons.
 See all the icons [here](https://feathericons.com).

 ## Installation